-So, here’s a selection of the nicest places to visit in Sri Lanka, with a few tips on how to make the most of it.
+In this post, I highlight some of the unmissable places to visit in Sri Lanka and share some tips to make the most of this incredible country.

-The Nicest Touristy And Not So Touristy Places To Visit In Sri Lanka
+The Nicest Places To Visit In Sri Lanka

 Of all the places to visit in Sri Lanka, Negombo is the one closest to Colombo international airport so it makes sense to stop there for a night or two to rest after a long haul flight.